flenniken/statictea/docs/runCommand.md

 * [`==`](#-2) &mdash; Return true when the two statements are equal.
 * [`$`](#-3) &mdash; Return a string representation of a Statement.
 * [yieldStatements](#yieldstatements) &mdash; Iterate through the command's statements.
+* [readStatement](#readstatement) &mdash; Read the next statement from the code file reading multiple lines if needed.
 * [getMultilineStr](#getmultilinestr) &mdash; Return the triple quoted string literal.
 * [getString](#getstring) &mdash; Return a literal string value and position after it.
 * [getNumber](#getnumber) &mdash; Return the literal number value and position after it.